pratik9989/client_server_protocol/README.md

-# Client Server Protol using Python Socket With AES and SSL
+# Client Server Protocol using Python Socket With AES and SSL

 ## Usage
 1. Install required library using following command